ember-learn/guides-source/guides/release/getting-started/index.md

 * [Routing](../routing/) - A central part of an Ember application.
 Enables developers to drive the application state from the URL.
 * [Services](../services/) - The way to store long-term state in your application and pass it around.
 * [EmberData](../models/) - EmberData provides a consistent way to communicate with external APIs and manage application state
 * [Ember Inspector](../ember-inspector/) - A browser extension, or bookmarklet, to inspect your application live.
-It's also useful for spotting Ember applications in the wild, try to install it and open up the [NASA website](https://www.nasa.gov/)!
+It's also useful for spotting Ember applications in the wild.

 ## Organization